 Tom Watson played the PGA Championship for the final time in 2014 as a courtesy extended to Ryder Cup captains.
 He did not cross an iconic bridge.
 There were no tears, no fanfare.
 The PGA Championship was the only major he never won.
 There weren't many great memories.

-Of the 17 players who have won three of the four professional majors (13 in the modern career grand slam era since 1934), Watson and Arnold Palmer are the only ones without a Wanamaker Trophy.
+Of the players who have won three of the four professional majors in the modern career grand slam era (since 1934), Watson, Arnold Palmer and Jordan Spieth are the only ones without a Wanamaker Trophy.
 But they are not alone.
 To consider the five best players to have never won the PGA Championship is to ignore Bobby Jones, who never played it because he was an amateur, and the likes of Harry Vardon, J.H.
 Taylor and James Braid because the PGA was after their time.

 In this case, "best" can be defined as career achievement and lost chances at a major.
 So here's one view of the five best to have never won the PGA Championship, looking from 1958 when it switched to stroke play: